TheHADILP/retweet_bot/README.md

-# Twitter Bot with Twython
+# Retweet-Bot for Twitter with Twython
 This is the source code for my Twitter Bot: https://twitter.com/TLoveBotti

 ## Installation